Politics and government of the Dutch Republic: Preponderance of Holland

 Historically, Holland was by far the most populous and prosperous of the provinces north of the rivers.
 Even today people use the term Holland colloquially to refer to the provinces of North Holland and South Holland as well as the Kingdom of the Netherlands in general.
 This was true in the past also, and is due to the predominance of the province of Holland in population, resources and industry north of the great river estuaries of the Rhine and the Meuse (Maas).

 Holland's hegemony over the other provinces north of the Rhine and the Maas that would form the Dutch Republic is a culmination of trends reaching back to the thirteenth century. (see also Northwestern Regional Center and Amsterdam-region) The Dutch Revolt removed the counterweights that had historically kept Holland in check from the fifteenth century: the relatively more prosperous commerce of Flanders and Brabant/Antwerp and the centralising tendencies of the Burgundian and Habsburg rulers.
 Hollandish hegemony north of the Rhine/Maas delta was contested for a while by the Duchy of Gelderland (see Guelders Wars), but was unsuccessful due to the resources of Holland and their Habsburg rulers.

 The center of the Dutch Revolt was initially in the southern Netherlands.
 The influence of William the Silent and Leicester also checked Holland.
 With Leicester's departure, and the reconquest of the southern Netherlands as well as large parts of the north by the Duke of Parma, there was no longer any countervailing influence.
-The wide river barriers formed by the confluence of the Rhine and Meuse rivers offered a formidable barrier to reconquest of the core of the Dutch Revolt, now in Holland, when defended by a determined army under a capable leader (Prince Maurice of Nassau, William III), in the same manner as they did 300 years later in World War 2 during Operation Market Garden.
+The wide river barriers formed by the confluence of the Rhine and Meuse rivers offered a formidable barrier to reconquest of the core of the Dutch Revolt, now in Holland, when defended by a determined army under a capable leader (Prince Maurice of Nassau, William III).
 Much of the commerce that had fueled the growth of Flanders and Brabant also fled north to Holland during the upheavals of the revolt.
 So, at the formative stages of the Dutch Republic's institutions, from 1588 through roughly the next 20 years there was no other power that had any leverage over Holland.
 Holland built the Republic and its institutions on the basis of sovereign provincial rights.
 However, only Holland could fully utilise them.
 It employed the lesser provinces, as they were reconquered, to bolster her defenses and economic resources.
 The States General had powers over foreign policy, and war and peace.
 It extended its decisions, especially after 1590, to inter-provincial matters such as regulation of shipping, administration of the conquered lands, church affairs, and colonial expansion.
 This framework was largely built and imposed by Holland, sometimes over the objections of the other provinces.